Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Theoretical Analysis

 \subsection{Rates for Uniform Sampling}

 We now state our general result for uniform sampling.
 We then specialize it using additional knowledge on the spectral properties of the covariance operator.
 This result was initially presented in \textcite{chatalic2022NystromKernelMean}.
 We restate it for completeness and for comparison with ARLS sampling.
+In the following, we denote $\cL(\rkhs)$ the set of bounded linear operators from $\rkhs$ to itself, and $\noprkhs{·}$ the operator norm on $\cL(\rkhs)$.

 \begin{ttheorem}{}{bound_fix_lambda_uniform} Let \Cref{a:bounded_fmap,a:iid} hold.
 Let $12\leq m \leq n$ and let $\delta \in (0,1)$.
 When the $m$ sub-samples $\ldm{1}, …, \ldm{m}$ are drawn uniformly without replacement from the dataset $\{X_1 \dots, X_n\}$ and $w$ is chosen as in \eqref{e:def_weights}, it holds with probability at least $1-δ$ that